-Each shift will vary in content and structure – from supporting college essays, to helping prepare for short answers on the Physics MCAS exam, or to revising a piece for a poetry publishing project.
+Each shift will vary in content and structure.
+For example, volunteers might support college essay writing, help prepare for short answers on the Physics MCAS exam, or revise a piece for a poetry publishing project.

 After-School Tutor: Complete homework with one to two students, read their work aloud, and support them as they draft, edit, and publish creative writing each semester.

-Volunteers with subject expertise in advanced math and science, Spanish, and/or Latin are especially encouraged to apply.
+Volunteers with subject expertise in advanced math and science, Spanish, or Latin are especially encouraged to apply.
 Volunteers with subject expertise in humanities are always encouraged as well.

 Volunteers are requested to commit to a weekly shift for a full semester.